htmlgen/htmlgen.github.io/README.md

 `<script src="https://oss.maxcdn.com/respond/1.4.2/respond.min.js"></script>`<br>
 `<![endif]-->`<br>

-It's up to you whether or not you want to include this option.
+This is optional but is recommended if you know you're going to be serving legacy IE users.

 <b>`<title> ... </title>`</b><br>
 This textbox allows you to type in the <a href="https://www.w3.org/TR/html5/document-metadata.html#the-title-element">title</a> of your document.
-If you care about SEO you should keep your title under 70 characters (<a href="https://moz.com/learn/seo/title-tag">preferably in the 50-60 character range</a>).
+If you care about SEO you should keep it under 70 characters (<a href="https://moz.com/learn/seo/title-tag">preferably in the 50-60 character range</a>).

 <b>`<meta name="description" content="` ...  `">`</b><br>
 This textbox allows you to type in your <a href="https://en.wikipedia.org/wiki/Meta_element#The_description_attribute">meta description</a>.
-If you care about SEO your description should ideally be <a href="https://moz.com/learn/seo/meta-description">150-160 characters</a>.
+If you care about SEO your description should ideally be <a href="https://moz.com/learn/seo/meta-description">150-160 characters</a> long.

 <b>`<meta name="keywords" content="` ...  `">`</b><br>
 As of 2009 Google <a href="https://googlewebmastercentral.blogspot.com/2009/09/google-does-not-use-keywords-meta-tag.html">has stated</a> that they no longer use `<meta name="keywords">` in their search ranking algorithm so this tool does not include them.
-They are considered antiquated and useless on modern websites.
+Meta keywords are considered antiquated and useless on modern websites.

 <b>`<meta name="robots" content="` ...  `">`</b><br>
 The <a href="https://developers.google.com/webmasters/control-crawl-index/docs/robots_meta_tag?csw=1">meta robots tag</a> controls how search engines crawl and index your page.
 It supports the following options...